Meet an amazing American Rhodes Scholar with autism

 "I don't think there was a magic key," she told NBC News.
 "There was a whole lot that I tried and didn't work."

 What did work was "Federer," a small bird mom gave her son when he was younger.
-Fleming could communicate with his feathered friend in ways he could not with his peers.
+Fleming could communicate with with feathered friend in ways he could not with his peers.

 "Of course animals don't use language to communicate, so it was kind of like me," he told NBC News.
 "I'd rather not use language too sometimes."